espoirMur/espoirMur.github.io/source/_posts/2025-02-26-my-summary-of-the-two-congo-wars.md

 permalink: my-summary-of-the-two-congo-wars
 date: 2025-02-26 17:03:51
 comments: true
-description: "Summarizing the Congo Wars: The Key Players and Who’s to Blame"
+description: "Who caused the Congo Wars?
+Explore the roles of the Tutsi, Congolese leaders, and external actors in the two congo war.
+A deep dive into accountability and lessons for peace."
-keywords: "Who caused the Congo Wars?
-Explore the roles of the Tutsi, Congolese leaders, and external actors in the two congo wars."
+keywords: "Tutsi role in Congo Wars, Congolese responsibility in Congo Wars, Rwanda and Congo conflict, Laurent-Désiré Kabila and Congo Wars, RCD, AFDL"
 categories:

 tags: